 9. Dodo

-Dodo is another decentralised crypto exchange that uses Proactive Market Maker (PMM), an offshoot of the AMM protocol.
+Dodo is another decentralized crypto exchange that uses Proactive Market Maker (PMM), an offshoot of the AMM protocol.
 PMM mimics the settings of a human-made market with all the accompanying conditions.
 It is an aggregator DEX and is focused on reducing slippage as well as impermanent loss.

 Note📌: Impermanent loss is a situation in crypto where your profit from pooling your token in a liquidity pool is less than the token’s value when you first deposited it.